jiri-otoupal/abst/README.md

 ## How to set up

-* Use `abst json fill` to fill your credentials for usage, you can find all the credentials on cloud provider site
+* Use `abst config fill` to fill your credentials for usage, you can find all the credentials on cloud provider site

 ## Usage

 ###### Both commands do automatic reconnect on idle SSH Tunnel termination

-* `abst create single` for single bastion session with persisting SSH connection
+* `abst create forward/managed single` for single bastion session with persisting SSH connection
-* `abst create fullauto` for automatic Bastion session creation once deleted, will keep your connection alive till you kill this script
+* `abst create forward/managed fullauto` for automatic Bastion session creation once deleted, will keep your connection alive till you kill this script
 * `abst clean` for removal all the saved credentials